 LEITNER

-[HEAVY SIGH]

-You’re thinking too literally.
+(Sigh) You’re thinking too literally.
 Examining the physical categorisation, but ignoring the meaning of the thing.
 What are the bones?
 In the Distortion, your “Michael”, the structure of a skeleton, an established reality in your mind, is twisted and warped into an impossible form.
 But in other cases?
 Are they a symbol of slaughter and butchery?
 Are they the familiar made wrong?
 Or are they simply part of the messy, physicality of flesh?

 ARCHIVIST